To reorder use the USPS Intranet eBuy link or follow the instructions below:

 Topeka, KS 66624-9702

-When a young man reaches 18, he can go to any of the 35,000 post offices nationwide to register with Selective Service.
-There he completes a simple registration card and mails it to the Selective Service System.
+Within 30 days of turning men can go to any of the 35,000 post offices nationwide to register with the Selective Service.
+They completes a simple registration card and mails it to the Selective Service System.
 This begins a multi-step process which results in the man’s registration.

 Each week approximately 6,000 completed registration cards are sent to the Selective Service System’s Data Management System (DMC) near Chicago, Ill.
 At the DMC, these cards are grouped into manageable quantities.
 Each card is then microfilmed and stamped with a sequential document locator number.
 The processed microfilm is reviewed to account for all documents and to ensure that the film quality is within strict standards.
 After microfilming, the cards are keyed and then verified by a different data transcriber.